 When you meet a determined bear in open terrain, you want to have more than pepperspray in your hand.
 The best thing is the safety of a boat, as was the case when this photo was taken.

-Polar bear can walk immense distances on land and they are good climbers.
+Polar bears can walk immense distances on land and they are good climbers.
 A skilled hunter can also find food on land.

 In theory, a male bear never has to go back to land after he is born.
 Some animals however stay on land, more or less intentionally, during the summer and wait for the ice to return.
 Some of them have adapted quite well and spend the early summer on small islands, plundering birds’ nests, or near glacier fronts trying to catch seals that are lying on small pieces of ice.
 Female bears seem to have stronger regional bonds, whereas many males show a very well-developed migratory behaviour and cover large distances, potentially roaming the whole Arctic.
 Some fjords in Spitsbergen seem to have small, more or less stationary populations, for example Liefdefjord, Raudfjord, Storfjord and, in recent years, polar bears were even having out in Billefjord for long periods.